scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 Windows has a `start` command; see [Miniforge's instructions](https://github.com/conda-forge/miniforge#windows).

-The interactive prompts will ask you where you want to install it (default is `~/mambaforge`) and whether you want to have it enabled whenever you start a new terminal or shell (probably yes).
+The interactive prompts will ask you where you want to install it (default is `~/mambaforge`) and whether you want to have it enabled whenever you start a new terminal or shell (probably "yes").
 Saying "yes" to the latter inserts a "`>>> conda initialize`" section in your shell configuration (probably `~/.bashrc`).

 <details markdown="1"><summary><h3>Deciding whether conda should take over your shell</h3></summary>